Heat Alert Information

 Other tips include:

-- For current heat issues affecting the state, visit: California Emergency Management Agency’s (CALEMA) Heat Preparedness site.
+- For current heat issues affecting the state, visit: California Office of Emergency Services’s (Cal OEA) Heat Preparedness site.